 3. You Panic-And Then You Spend More

-How often do you get hit with a bill that you can’t afford, and it causes you to give up on your spending plan altogether?
+An unexpected bill can cause you to give up on your spending plan altogether.
 “If I’m going to put this on the credit card, I might as well treat myself to that while I’m at it.”

 That attitude will keep you in debt forever.